 Take your vacation to new heights!
-Pack up your bags, go on an adventure to Canada, and take in the sites and fresh air of the beautiful Canadian Rockies.
-You’ll be sure to find something fun for yourself and your family.
+Pack up your bags, go on an adventurous trip to Canada, and visit the Canadian Rockies. take in the sites and fresh air of the beautiful Canadian Rockies.
+You’ll be sure to find something fun for yourself and your family while taking in the sites and fresh air of the rockies.
 Don’t forget to take the camera because you will be astounded by the views for days!

 Heighten your senses when you take a ride on the Banff Gondola.
 Starting June 18, the summer season, the Gondola will be open from 10 am to 9 pm, so you’ll need to plan accordingly.
 During your ride, you’ll get to take in six mountain ranges from the Canadian Rockies.
 You’ll also get to see the stunning Bow Valley while you relax and enjoy the ride.

 While you’re there, you’ll want to take a bite at any three of the summit’s restaurants: Peak Patio, Northern Light Alpine Kitchen, or the Sky Bistro.
 There are also two coffee options for you to quench your thirst: Starbucks and Castle Mountain Coffee Company.
 You can’t forget to take home some fun souvenirs, too!
 Stop at the retail shops at the summit.
 They have a location at the bottom and top of the Gondola!

 The Columbia Icefield Adventure is genuinely one of the most unique and exciting things to do when you visit the Canadian Rockies.
 You’ll travel on an ice explorer that represents a bus.
 Ice Explorer will take you on a journey to the Athabasca Glacier.
 While you’re there, you’ll get to touch and feel the glacier.
 In addition to drinking from the glacier, make sure to bring a water bottle!
 The water is nice, cold, and fresh!